 Credit card issuers consider each application on its own merits, so don't assume you don't qualify just because your business might not fit that standard business model.
 Do keep in mind though that your personal credit history will likely be what is used to determine your eligibility and/or credit limit on a business card before you've built up a credit history for your business.

 If your business doesn't have a tax ID number (EIN), you can enter your personal social security number instead.
 In general, try to have the following information handy when you apply:

 To learn more about who can qualify for a small business credit card, and how to apply for one, be sure to check out our "Small Business Credit Cards 101" guide.

 For instance, both cards charge a $95 annual fee but Spark® Miles will waive it for the first year.
-Both cards also offer bonus points to new cardholders although they are structured in different ways.
-Unlike Spark® Miles' tiered bonus which can result in up to 200,000 bonus miles, the Ink Business Preferred℠ offers a flat 80,000 point bonus when new cardholders spend $5,000 in purchases within three months of opening an account.
+Both cards also offer bonus points to new cardholders: Spark® Miles' bonus offers 50,000 bonus miles after spending $4,500 in three months, and Ink Business Preferred® offers a 100,000-point bonus when new cardholders spend $15,000 in purchases within three months of opening an account.

-When it comes to earnings for purchases, Spark® Miles offers 2X miles, with no limits, for every dollar spent.
-The Chase Ink Business Preferred℠ earning structure is a little more complex.
-Cardholders can earn 3X Chase Ultimate Rewards® points for every dollar spent, up to $150,000 annually, on select categories of spending such as travel, shipping purchases, internet service and social media advertising.
-All other purchases receive one reward point per dollar spent.
+When it comes to earnings for purchases, Spark® Miles offers 2X miles, with no limits, for every $1 spent (plus that 5x the miles for hotel and car rental bookings through Capital One TravelSM.
+The Ink Business Preferred® earning structure is a little more complex.
+Cardholders can earn 3X Chase Ultimate Rewards® points for every $1 spent, up to $150,000 annually, on select categories of spending such as travel, shipping purchases, internet service and social media advertising.
+All other purchases receive one reward point per $1 spent.